Vietnamese aviation is projected to drive the industry's growth in Southeast Asia.

 Ông Darren Hulst, Phó Chủ tịch phụ trách Marketing Thương mại thuộc Boeing, phát biểu trong buổi họp báo tại TP.HCM.

-Mr. Darren Hulst, Vice President of Commercial Marketing at Boeing, speaks at a press conference in Ho Chi Minh City.
+Darren Hulst, Vice President of Commercial Marketing at Boeing, spoke at a press conference in Ho Chi Minh City.

-Annual GDP growth of more than 6%, a rapidly expanding middle class and a thriving tourism industry have all driven the domestic market in Vietnam to expand fourfold – from 800,000 seats per month (2009) to 3.3 million seats per month (2019).
-Single-aisle aircraft are expected to remain the dominant aircraft in Vietnam’s domestic and regional fleet, with the number of domestic flights increasing 3.5 times over the past decade, from 5,340 flights per month (2009) to 18,680 flights per month (2019).
+Annual GDP growth exceeding 6%, a rapidly growing middle class, and a thriving tourism industry have driven Vietnam's domestic market to expand fourfold – from 800,000 seats per month (2009) to 3.3 million seats per month (2019).
+Single-aisle aircraft are projected to remain a key component of Vietnam's domestic and regional fleet, with domestic flights increasing 3.5-fold over the past decade, from 5,340 flights per month (2009) to 18,680 flights per month (2019).

 Trên phạm vi toàn cầu, Boeing dự báo trong 20 năm tới, nhu cầu về máy bay thương mại mới sẽ đạt 44.040 chiếc với trị giá 6,8 nghìn tỷ USD; nhu cầu dịch vụ hậu mãi sẽ có tổng trị giá đến 9,1 nghìn tỷ USD.

-Globally, Boeing forecasts that over the next 20 years, demand for new commercial aircraft will reach 44,040 aircraft valued at $6.8 trillion; demand for after-sales services will total $9.1 trillion.
+Globally, Boeing forecasts that over the next 20 years, demand for new commercial aircraft will reach 44,040 units worth $6.8 trillion; aftermarket service demand will total $9.1 trillion.

 The opportunity to expand long-haul routes is also driving demand for wide-body aircraft.
-Over the past year, 50 new international destinations have been launched from Vietnam, and wide-body aircraft built with new technology will help Vietnamese airlines in the future to serve two of the largest untapped markets from Vietnam to North America, such as Ho Chi Minh City to Los Angeles, and Ho Chi Minh City to San Francisco.
+Over the past year, 50 new international destinations have been opened to airlines from Vietnam, and wide-body aircraft built with new technology will help Vietnamese airlines in the future meet two of the largest untapped markets from Vietnam to North America: the route from Ho Chi Minh City to Los Angeles, and from Ho Chi Minh City to San Francisco.

 Lan Oanh